Last Updated: December 8, 2021

 In this article, we talk with Ian Leahy, Director of Urban Forest Programs at American Forests, about urban tree canopy.
 We are encouraging every type of community, from the smallest towns to the largest cities, to consider the benefits of healthy trees.
-You'll find this enlightening.
+In the months since we did this interview, the topic of a healthy tree canopy has become only more relevant, due to the role of great trees in helping to soften and beautify spaces while capturing carbon and thus helping us deal with climate change.
+You'll find this interview enlightening.

 Useful Community Development (UCD): Ian, if our readers are not familiar with that term, can you please explain it?

 IAN: We use the term “urban” to reference any built environment.
 In that context, tree canopy is any area covered by the branches of trees.
 That includes sidewalks, homes, anything that hangs over the roofs.
 So the way we measure overall tree canopy is some sort of imagery, either satellite imagery, LIDAR, or just a flyover to get a picture of the area we are studying during full leaf-out, like in the summer.
 Then we go through and calculate the percent of tree canopy.

 But that’s only one rudimentary, initial means of measuring an urban forest.
 Then you have to get on the ground and measure such factors as age diversity, health of the trees, and what species, including invasives, you are dealing with to get a complete understanding of the urban forest.

 UCD: Right.
 So why should a community care about its tree canopy?

 IAN: It is the only type of infrastructure that increases in value after you install it.
 Because it's a living infrastructure, tree canopy is very unique, as opposed to street lights and roads and things that are at their best the day they are installed and then slowly deteriorate.